DimitriPalmer22/Relapse-Code-Documentation/Documentation/Audio/Audio.md

 public void PlayMusic(Sound sound);
 ```

 This function plays a sound as music.

-The sound will loop until it is stopped.
+Sounds played with this function WILL get stopped by other sounds playing.

+#### Custom Classes

+#### How to Use the Sound Manager to Play Your Own Sounds